nevrome/mobest/README.md

 This R package provides types and functions for spatiotemporal interpolation of human genetic ancestry components, similarity search and the calculation of a derived measure for **mob**ility **est**imation.
-The workflow in version X.X.X was specifically developed to support this research compendium:
+The workflow in version 1.0.0 was specifically developed to support this research compendium:
 <https://github.com/nevrome/mobest.analysis.2022>.